Lazzzer00/30-Custom-React-Hooks/README.md

 ```

 ## 9. useAsync
 This hook makes working with async code easy.
-Pass it a callback and optional dependecies and it return the loading, value and the error if it arrises.
+Pass it a callback and optional dependecies and it return the loading state, value and the error if it arrises.
 ``` js
 const { loading, error, value } = useAsync(() => {
     return new Promise((resolve, reject) => {